Lean Validation: The Fundamental Guide

 To help you overcome some of these barriers, we’ve compiled a list of five tried and true tips you can use to find and recruit B2B customers to validate your venture.

 Join or create relevant groups on platforms like Facebook, LinkedIn and Slack, where you can interact with your target audience.
-Webinars are also a great place to start a conversation and connect with otherwise hard to access profiles.
+Webinars are also a great place to start a conversation and connect with otherwise hard-to-access profiles.
 Here are a few helpful questions to ask yourself before you start your search:

 • What kind of topics would my target audience be interested in?